 - Build mode provides quiz-building features including Settings, Reports, Moderate, Preview, and the recently added Print capability.

 - In addition, the Build button, originally added in March 2021, remains available from Edit mode for a New Quiz, at bottom right near the Save button.

-Canvas's New Quizzes has been in use in select courses at Wharton since Spring 2019, and it will eventually replace Classic Quizzes in December 2022.
-New Quizzes offers many benefits for remote exams, including an easy-to-use quiz building environment.
+Canvas's New Quizzes has been in use in select courses at Wharton since Spring 2019, and it will eventually replace Classic Quizzes during Academic Year 2023-24.
+New Quizzes offers benefits, such as printing and regrading, which improves the original feature set for Classic Quizzes.